laitifranz/traiNreal/README.md

 A special thanks to Lorenzo Orlandi and Giulia Martinelli (PhD students at the University of Trento) for their support and dedication in following us during whole the project.
 Thanks also to Giuseppe Spallita (PhD student) for helping us with the first and third milestones of the challenge.

-Background music: Mixture of NCS music from Youtube.
+Background music: Mixture of NCS music from YouTube.

-## Motivational quote :weight_lifting_man:
+## Motivational Quote :weight_lifting_man:
 “No man has the right to be an amateur in the matter of physical training.
 It is a shame for a man to grow old without seeing the beauty and strength of which his body is capable.”
 <p align="right">- <i>Socrates</i> -</p>